exAspArk/batch-loader/README.md

 ### GraphQL example

-With GraphQL using batching is particularly useful.
-You can't use usual techniques such as preloading associations in advance to avoid N+1 queries.
-Since you don't know which fields user is going to ask in a query.
+Batching is particularly useful with GraphQL.
+Using such techniques as preloading data in advance to avoid N+1 queries can be very complicated, since a user can ask for any available fields in a query.

 Let's take a look at the simple [graphql-ruby](https://github.com/rmosolgo/graphql-ruby) schema example: